wmol4/Pytorch_DDQN_Unity_Navigation/README.md

 Note: Must have weights saved as checkpoint.pth.

 ## Further details
-View report.pdf to view an explanation of the implementation.
+View report.ipynb to view an explanation of the implementation.